Karai (Teenage Mutant Ninja Turtles): Mirage Studios

 Karai never properly appears in Image Comics' Teenage Mutant Ninja Turtles series, despite Laird previously having considering an idea for Karai to return with "different types of ninja gear for her" as well as introducing a concept that "every new Foot soldier has a third eye ('the Eye of Karai') which is a video transceiver device that constantly relays data back to Karai's central processing computer."
 It is, however, revealed that she has been deposed as the leader of the Foot in Japan and is presumed to be dead.
-Had this series continued, Karai would have been revealed as the person behind the mask of Lady Shredder, a character introduced in the series' final issues as a third contestant vying for leadership of the Foot.
+Had this series continued, Karai would have been revealed as the person behind the mask of Lady Shredder, a character introduced in the series' final issues as a third contestant vying for leadership of the Foot, a character ultimately instead revealed as Donatello's sentient armor, using Karai's daughter as its new host.

 In the revival of the Mirage Studios' series by Peter Laird and Jim Lawson (without Eastman's involvement), Karai has returned to settle in New York and is using a high-tech armor.
 She asks Leonardo to help capture alive one of the mysterious warriors that are giving much trouble for the Foot everywhere.
 When Leonardo sees right through her lie about certain mystic books, even as she is usually a good liar, he suspects that something is either greatly troubling her or something is controlling her.
 A few weeks later, Karai visits a local high-profile nightclub, meeting Casey Jones, still longing for his wife April O'Neil who has gone on a soul-searching pilgrimage.
 Karai brings Jones to her private condo, where he awakens naked and remembering nothing of the previous night.
 He later discovers a noticeably light-hearted Karai knows something of the night before, but is hesitant to tell him.
 (According to Peter Laird, who shared this issue of the comic online, "what's happening with Mike, and with Karai and Casey, will have significant consequences.
 And I can say no more than that."
 Laird also noted: "It's possible that at some point we may know more about Karai's origin and her daughter.
 I'm not sure exactly how old Karai is, but it might just be that her daughter was adopted.
 In general, I consider the time span between Volume 2 and Volume 4 to be about fifteen years.")